Communication with Parents and Faculty

 When students enroll in Mentoring, they give permission for Mentors to share academic information with parents.
 Academic information includes attendance information (when available), Mentoring meeting attendance, faculty feedback, course assignment information and grades/indicators provided during the term.

-Mentors encourage students to communicate directly with parents to share their accomplishments and challenges.
+Mentors encourage students to share their accomplishments and challenges directly with their parents.
 Mentor communication is intended to follow these conversations and is typically done through e-mail.

 Do Mentors communicate with Faculty?